FakeItEasy/FakeItEasy/docs/default-fake-behavior.md

 can make the fakes easier to work with and can lead to more concise tests.

-## Non-overideable members cannot be faked
+## Non-overrideable members cannot be faked

 Methods and properties can only be faked if they are declared on a faked interface, or are declared abstract or virtual on a faked